-2.6.2 Not to store in the Room or the Building unreasonable amounts of rubbish and to ensure that rubbish is removed from the Room or the Building at least twice every week.
+2.6.2 Not to store in the Room or the Building unreasonable amounts of rubbish and recycling and to ensure that rubbish and recycling is removed from the Room or the Building at least twice every week.

 2.6.3 Not to cook in the Room and not to bring or keep in the Room any hot plate, toaster, rice cooker, microwave oven, deep-fat fryer, kettle or other cooking appliance.

-2.6.5 Not to bring into the Room or Building any furniture, fittings, mattresses, washing machines, dryers, microwaves or refrigeration equipment without first obtaining the University’s prior consent.
-The University will not unreasonably withhold that consent (subject to 2.6.3 above).
+2.6.5 Not to bring into the Room or Building any furniture, fittings, mattresses, washing machines, dryers, microwaves or refrigeration equipment without first obtaining the University’s prior written consent.
+The University will not unreasonably withhold that consent (subject to clauses 2.6.3 and 2.6.4 above).

-2.6.6 Not to hang clothes or other articles outside the Room or Building and not to dry clothes on any electrical equipment or heaters and not to place any combustible items such as beds adjacent to any electrical equipment or heaters.
+2.6.6 Not to hang clothes or other articles outside the Room or Building, not to dry clothes on any electrical equipment or heaters and not to place any combustible items such as beds adjacent to any electrical equipment or heaters.

 2.6.7 Not to bring shopping trolleys, traffic cones or other similar articles into the Room or Building.

-2.6.8 Not to bring any bicycles into the Room or Building but to keep them in the bicycle store provided within the grounds of the Building.
+2.6.8 Not to bring any bicycles or scooters into the Room or Building but to keep them in the bicycle store provided within the grounds of the Building.

 2.6.9 Not to construct, repair or maintain any motor vehicle or bicycle inside the Room or Building.

 2.6.10 Not to keep or allow to be kept any pet or animal in the Room or Building with the exception of service animals where permission has been granted by Accommodation Services.

-2.7.1 Not to do anything in the Room or the Building which is illegal or which may be or become a nuisance or annoyance to other occupiers of the Building or nearby property or to any other people at any time, examples of such behaviour include (but are not only) the following:
+2.7.1 Not to do anything in the Room or the Building which is illegal or which may be or become a nuisance, disturbance, interference or annoyance to other occupiers or users of the Building or nearby property or to any other people at any time, examples of such behaviour include (but are not only) the following:

 2.7.2 Not to allow or cause any music or noise which might be a nuisance or annoy other occupiers of the Building or nearby property at any time and not to allow or cause any music or noise to be audible outside the Building after 23:30.

-2.7.5 Not to bring or have delivered to the Room or the Building or keep or use any illegal drugs including new psychoactive substances (formerly referred to as legal highs) or any equipment or drugs paraphernalia whatsoever which may be used in connection with illegal drugs.
+2.7.4 Not to bring or have delivered to the Room or the Building or keep or use any illegal drugs including new psychoactive substances (formerly referred to as legal highs), nitrous oxide or any equipment or drugs paraphernalia whatsoever which may be used in connection with illegal drugs;

-2.7.6 Not to bring into the Room or the Building or keep or store any food or drink which is illegal in the United Kingdom or which has been brought into the United Kingdom illegally whether imported by you or anyone else in breach of United Kingdom customs rules and regulations.
+2.7.5 Not to bring into the Room or the Building or keep or store any food, drink or substance which is illegal in the United Kingdom or which has been brought into the United Kingdom illegally whether imported by you or anyone else in breach of United Kingdom customs rules and regulations.

-If you are in breach of the above or if the University reasonably believes you to be in breach of the above, the University will take action under its own disciplinary procedures including entering your Room to confiscate items such as musical equipment laser pointers or drugs and drugs paraphernalia, and the University will also notify the police (as appropriate).
+If you are in breach of the above or if the University reasonably believes you to be in breach of the above, the University will act under its own disciplinary procedures including entering your Room to confiscate items such as musical equipment laser pointers or drugs and drugs paraphernalia, and the University will also notify the Police (as appropriate).

-2.7.7 If you have chosen to accept alcohol-free accommodation, you have agreed not to drink alcohol in your Room or in the communal areas of the property.
-If you subsequently drink alcohol within the house or flat the University will take action under its own disciplinary procedures.
-You will be held responsible for your guests and/or visitors complying with these conditions while they are in your property.
+2.7.6 If you have chosen to accept alcohol-free accommodation you have agreed not to drink alcohol in your Room or in the communal areas of the property.
+If you subsequently drink alcohol in your Room, the University will act under its own disciplinary procedures.
+You will be held responsible for your guests and/or visitors complying with these conditions while they are in your Room.

 Posters, signs and advertisements

-2.8.2 You must not attach posters to the walls inside the Room, but you may use the noticeboards provided in the Room or communal area.
+2.8.2 You must not attach posters, signs or notices to the walls inside the Room, but you may use the noticeboards provided in the Room or communal area.

 Fire safety and general safety regulations

-2.9.1 Not to smoke anything (including e-cigarettes or similar), in the Room or anywhere in the Building other than in any smoking shelters provided in the Grounds for this purpose.
+2.9.1 Not to smoke anything (including e-cigarettes / vape or similar), in the Room or anywhere in the Building other than in any smoking shelters provided in the Grounds for this purpose.